openedx/edx-documentation/en_us/install_operations/source/installation/analytics/install_analytics.rst

 ***********************************

-In addition to the :ref:`software prerequisites<Software Prerequisites>` that Fullstack and Devstack require, for the Analytics Devstack, you must install a tool that the Open edX Analytics Pipeline uses to deploy itself.
+In addition to the :ref:`software prerequisites<Software Prerequisites>` that fullstack and devstack require, for analytics devstack, you must install a tool that the Open edX Analytics Pipeline uses to deploy itself.
 To install this tool, follow these steps.